mistersourcerer/monster_remote/README.md

 ##Filtering specific files
-A filter is an object which `respond_to? :filter`, you can stack filters within of the synchronization execution.
-The code to do that has to stay on a `monster_config.rb`, create this file on the root directory of your jekyll site:
+A filter is an object which `respond_to? :filter`, you can stack filters within the synchronization execution.
+The code to do that has to stay on a `monster_config.rb` or a `config.rb`, create this file on the root directory of your jekyll site:

 ```ruby
 # monster_config.rb